AxisOfEval/rubycoin/README.md

 Once the address generation mechanism and API is fairly stable for these currencies, signing messages and interacting will respective block-chains over the network **may** be considered.

 Also, complete test coverage will be neat.
 It is currently **absent**.
-However, you can check generated addresses and keys manually by using the tools at [Brainwallet](http://brainwallet.org/).
+However, you can check generated addresses and keys manually by using the tools like [Brainwallet](http://brainwallet.org/).

 ## Authors